manuelkiessling/manuel.kiessling.net/content/single-sign-on-and-resource-separation-on-aws.md

 >}}](/images/single-sign-on-and-resource-separation-on-aws/single_sign_on_and_resource_separation_on_aws.svg)

-Note how this is a two-way construct: The IAM policy in the source account allow the IAM users to leave their own account and assume a role in the target account - this opens a door **out of** the source account, so to speak.
+Note how this is a two-way construct: The IAM policy in the source account allows the IAM users to leave their own account and assume a role in the target account - this opens a door **out of** the source account, so to speak.

 On the other side, the Trusted Entities entry on the role in the target account allows incoming assume-role requests from the source account - this opens a door **into** the target account, so to speak.